 The Hell Fire Club

-Out of the way up on a hill in the Dublin Mountains sits a sinister old shooting lodge since 1720 known as the Hell Fire Club.
-Remaining there in ruins now its foundation stones first came from an ancient cairn from which it is built upon.
-The horrendous happenings that went on here since its construction have led to it becoming the paranormal playground that it is today.
-Dating back to 1735, Richard Parsons, first Earl of Ross, and his artist companion, James Worsdale, bought the hunting lodge as a base for the members of the so-called Hell Fire Club – a twisted cult concerned with occult practice and extreme debauchery.
-Locals shunned the site but regularly reported sounds of blood-curdling screaming and loud roarings of men or possibly animals.
-The unfortunate victims were forced to take part in obscene orgies and human sacrifice.
+Up high on a hill in the Dublin Mountains sits the ruins of a 1720 shooting lodge known as the Hell Fire Club.
+Horrendous things happened here – devil worship, human sacrifice, and extreme debauchery – making it one of Ireland’s most paranormal playgrounds.
+Dating back to 1735, Richard Parsons, first Earl of Ross, and his artist companion, James Worsdale, bought the hunting lodge as a base for the members of the so-called Hell Fire Club – allegedly a twisted cult concerned with occult practice.
+Locals shunned the site but regularly reported blood-curdling screams, animal cries, and loud roarings of men.
 It’s widely known that the Devil himself manifested during their macabre satanic rituals.
 Those murdered still haunt the spot.

 In 1852, William Burke Kirwan and his wife Maria rowed out to the island with a request to be picked up and brought back to Howth a couple of hours later.
 The boatsman returned and found only Mr. Kirwan awaiting him who told him that his wife had gone off swimming and had not yet returned.
 A search party was raised and the wife’s body was found – the verdict, ‘death by drowning’.

-Often referred to as the ‘most haunted house in Ireland,’ sits on the Hook Peninsula, County Wexford.
+Often referred to as the ‘most haunted house in Ireland,’ Loftus Hall sits on the Hook Peninsula, County Wexford.
 Charles Tottenham came to take care of the mansion in 1666 with his wife and daughter, Anne, while the Loftus family were away on business.
 One stormy night a ship unexpectedly arrived at the Hook not far from the mansion and a stranger came to the door asking for shelter.
-He was welcomed in and even invited to join in a card game.
+He was welcomed in and was invited to join in a card game.
 During the game a loud clap of thunder startled the party, and Anne accidentally dropped her cards on the floor.
 On bending down to pick them up, to her terror she noticed that the mysterious man had cloven feet.
 She screamed, the man sprang up and all the candles went out.
 When Mr. Tottenham got a candle lighting the guest was gone and the daughter was in a grevious mental state.
 Ashamed of her illness the family confined Anne to her favourite room where they believed she would be happy.
-She eventually died, deformed by sitting in one position for years and had to have a special coffin made to contain her body.
-The apparition of Anne would manifest leading the family to call on Father Thomas Broaders to exorcise the house.
-An inscription on a tombstone in the local churchyard reads: ‘And Father Broaders, the best of all, Who banished the ghost of Loftus Hall.’
+She eventually died, deformed from crouching in the same position for years and years.
 To this day the ghostly visitations of a young woman, presumed to be Anne Tottenham, have been frequently witnessed around Loftus Hall.

 Captain Dermot MacManus, good friend of W. B. Yeats and well-known author recounted in an article an unusual event told to him in 1914.
 An occurrence on Spike Island concerning a young girl named Eileen who lived with her family on the island as her father was in the army and billeted there.
 Every day Eileen would meet the boat from the mainland to collect the newspaper.
 One day, when walking past the local doctor’s house she caught something looking over the wall at her.
 She described the “thing” as “roughly human” and very tall.
 It was grisly and slimy and had dark, cavernous holes for eyes.
 As it began to move towards her she fled to the nearest cottage.
 To her surprise, the woman residing there didn’t seem too astounded and said that others had seen it too.
 Years later, Eileen returned to the island on a visit.
 Now property of the Irish Army she was permitted to look around and was escorted by a lieutenant who, having heard her tale, told her about the ghost that had been seen up at the fort.
 The very next night, the lieutenant was on duty with another officer when the two witnessed the apparition again.
 They both fired at point-blank range, but the figure still walked towards them, until suddenly vanishing.
 To add even more mystery the building from which the figure had emerged caught fire a few days later and was burned to the ground.

 The original estate was acquired in 1177, yet Howth Castle was built in 1564.
 It is said that one of the Lords of Howth was responsible for the brutal death of the caretaker’s daughter, Emily.
 The Lord was besotted by the servant girl’s beauty and courted her privately for some time.
 Rumours of their relationship began to circulate.
-The Lord, afraid his wife would find out about his clandestine activity came up with a cruel solution.
-One afternoon in June he suggested a walk in the woods with Emily.
-Excited with the romantic gesture she wore her favourite lilac dress and accepted his offer.
-Unbeknownst to Emily her fate had already been decided in a most depraved way.
+The Lord, afraid his wife would find out came up with a cruel solution.
+One afternoon he suggested a walk in the woods with Emily.
+Excited with the romantic gesture she wore her favourite lilac dress for the excursion.
 They arrived at a large tree deep in the forest, notable for one giant protruding branch curved like a camel’s hump.
 The Lord bashed her head with a rock, hanging her body to the tree to make it look like suicide.
 Although there were whispers as to the girl’s death they were deemed nothing more than gossip and the Lord was never questioned.
 The following summer the path that runs alongside the forest produced the most vibrant purple heather for the first time.
-It was even the caretaker himself who noticed this as the colour was the same as the dress his daughter was wearing when he had the misfortune of finding her in the forest.
+It was even the caretaker himself who noticed that the colour was the same as the dress of his daughter.
 This ‘Purple Path’ continues to bloom every year since.
-Locals and tourists have seen Emily roaming the woods.
-The last sighting was in June 2016 by a group of Italian tourists.
+Locals and tourists have seen Emily roaming the woods many times.